The Ultimate New Year’s Resolution Idea List And Success Plan

 Keep your portions small — the size of the palm of your hand is plenty.

-The best way to stick to this habit is by purchasing these lean meats and keeping them in your freezer.
+The best way to stick to this new year's resolution is by purchasing these lean meats and keeping them in your freezer.
 Then grill, bake, or pan fry using a healthy cooking oil.

 Keep a Food Journal

-If you're trying to lose weight and eat healthier, one of the best habits you can form is keeping a food journal.
+If you're trying to lose weight and eat healthier, one of the best new year's resolution you can have is keeping a food journal.

-Writing down what you eat forces you to take a realistic look at your eating habits and make better decisions.
+Writing down what you eat forces you to take a realistic look at your eating practices and make better decisions.

 You'll have to use variable triggers to remind you — every time you eat, write it in the journal.
 Keep your food journal with you at all times, or use a phone app to help you.